 Interstate 375 comprises a short spur extending the Walter P. Chrysler Freeway south from I-75 to the Detroit Riverfront in Downtown Detroit.
 The six lane freeway travels below grade between service streets to Jefferson Avenue, where it turns west and transitions into a surface boulevard at Beabien Street.
 Unsigned Business Spur I-375 overlays Jefferson Avenue 0.167 miles west to Randolph Street by the GM Renaissance Center.

 Showing signs of age, studies were underway on how to address future transportation needs for Detroit when it came to Interstate 375.
 Six options for I-375 were outlined in 2014, ranging from rebuilding the freeway as a below grade expressway or converting it to a surface boulevard.
 Costs estimates ranged from $45 million to $80 million for design and construction on the various options.
 A lack of consensus among city leaders, planning agencies and major property owners by January 2016 led to an indefinite delay on any recommendation of the aforementioned options.
 Instead the Michigan Department of Transportation (MDOT) continued repairing overpasses and maintaining I-375 as it was.1

 Plans to convert I-375 into a surface boulevard resumed and MDOT narrowed the options to two alternatives for a four-lane surface boulevard between Gratiot Avenue and Atwater Street by December 2017.4 The Recommended Preferred Alternative at the December 13, 2018 advisory committee meeting outlined a six to seven lane at-grade boulevard with signalized intersections, bike lanes, a series of crosswalks and a 35 mile per hour design.
 The interchange at I-75 and I-375 will be removed and new ramps built above a realignment of I-75.
-Construction for the I-375 Improvement Project is planned to start in Spring 2027.
+Construction for the I-375 Improvement Project was planned to start in Spring 2027.